mmisw/mmiorr-docs/docs/introduction.md

 The ORR has several deployments.
 The first of these was the [MMI ORR](https://mmisw.org), and some older documentation uses this name to refer to the software system, the deployed service, or both.
-(In this document we use "ORR", "ORR software", or "ORR system" to refer to the software, and specific names like "MMI ORR" or "COR" to refer to particular deployments.)
+In this document we use "ORR", "ORR software", or "ORR system" to refer to the software, and specific names like "MMI ORR" or "COR", or "X-DOMES ORR" to refer to particular deployments.

 Another major deployment of the ORR system is for the ESIP Federation's [Community Ontology Repository](http://cor.esipfed.org), shown below; this is known as the ESIP COR, or simply the COR.